liucsthu/liucsthu.github.io/_pages/cv.md

 * Student Volunteer in ICDM 19
 * Reviewer of Journal of Software
 * Reviewer of TKDD
 * PC of KDD 21, ADS Track
+* PC or reviewer of top conferences such as ACL、IJCAI、CIKM、KDD、EACL、SIGMM、APWeb-WAIM in 2024